Gloobinours/Scheda/readme.md

 ## How to run it

 1. Clone the repository and go to the root directory.
+2. Execute `pip install -r requirements.txt` in the console
-2. Execute `python src/server.py` in the console
+3. Execute `python src/server.py` in the console
-3. Execute `npm start` in another console
+4. Execute `npm start` in another console
-4. Open in your browser `http://localhost:3000/`
+5. Open in your browser `http://localhost:3000/`
-5. _..._
+6. _..._

 ## Known bugs and disclaimers